 Jersey City START partners will work together to:

-For 2019, START will be focusing on engaging the public on Jersey City’s combined sewer system and our Long Term Control Plan (LTCP).
+For 2020, START is continuing to focus on engaging the public on Jersey City’s combined sewer system and our Long Term Control Plan (LTCP).
 Jersey City’s LTCP aims to evaluate our sewer infrastructure and develop long-term strategies to reduce combined sewer overflows (CSOs) and improve the quality of the City’s waterways.
-By July 2019, the Jersey City Municipal Utility Authority (JCMUA), the City’s CSO permittee, will submit a development and Evaluation of Alternatives Report to the NJDEP that lays out the City’s initial plan.
+By October 1st 2020, the Jersey City Municipal Utility Authority (JCMUA), the City’s CSO permittee, will submit a final LTCP to the NJDEP that lays out the City’s plan.
 The JCMUA hosted a series of public meetings in March 2019 to discuss the proposed alternatives.
-Find out more at https://www.jcmua.com/ltcp.
+Find out more at https://www.njcleanwaterways.com/ or https://www.jcmua.com/ltcp.

 Members of START include: